Kitton/bank/README.md

 **After implementation, is there any design decision that you would have done different?**

-Because this is a demo, I should have lessened the requirements on the architecture of the bank server, in order to free some time to give the transfer assistant a web interface.
+Because this is a demo, I should have lessened the requirements on the architecture of the bank server, in order to free some time to work on the transfer assistant (and give it a web interface).

 I have used ETS tables as the storage implementation, which means the database is destroyed every time the servers are restarted.
 Using DETS would have taken almost the same time and would have allowed for persistence.